malramsay64/Crystal_Melting/notebooks/00_crystal_detection.md

 The final step is to compute the nearest neighbours for each of the molecules.
 Most of the work of this function is done using a function I wrote, `relative_orientations`.
-This function uses the the kdtree algorithm from scipy to compute the neighbours efficiently.
+This function uses the kdtree algorithm from scipy to compute the neighbours efficiently.
 A side effect of using this function is that the neighbours are returned in order of increasing distance.
 Then computes the relative orientation of the neighbour orientations using quaternion maths.